Heshbon/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

 # Learning Objectives

-+By the end of this project, I was able to explain and apply the following concepts without external assistance:
+By the end of this project, I was able to explain and apply the following concepts without external assistance:

   +  The concept and importance of unit testing in software development.
   +  Techniques for serializing and deserializing Python classes